AhmedAyman1/Cell-Phone-Detector/README.md

 # Cell Phone Detector

 This is a console application that detects cell phones in a webcam stream.
 The application is implemented completely in C++ and uses YOLO and OpenCV.
+# Dependencies:
+1- OpenCV
+Please make sure you have OpenCV installed and functioning before running this application.

 ## Running the Application